Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/all-my-websites-have-changed/index.md

 Now that I didn't actually have hosting, I also didn't have a server to receive and store emails.

+{{% remark %}}
+Though, surprisingly, this kept working for a good while, despite literally turning off hosting and switching everything to redirect to CloudFlare.
+{{% /remark %}}

 Now, there are three things you could do here.
 * Pick up a dedicated email service.
 (These are not free, but cheap, as they ONLY do email.)
 * Use an email forwarder.
 This essentially fakes the email address and just sends them to another one---your real one.(These are free if you have only a few addresses/don't need 100 mails a day.)